The-Heroes-Journey-EQEMU/eqdb/maps/README.md

     a) Arc Rotate Camera: Zoom, pan, and rotate with mouse controls.
     b) Geometry from file should show visibly, so it may need to be immesive
     c) Add labels from _1 file, including text colors etc.

+**Phase 2 Complete:**
+- Geometry generation, material system, and glTF export are fully implemented and tested.
+- Output glTF files are validated and ready for Babylon.js integration.